ryrob30/mobile-services.en/help/android/analytics-main/crashes.md

 This information helps you understand how crashes are tracked and the best practices to handle false crashes.

->[!NOTE] {othertype="Prerequisite"}
+>[!TIP]
 >
 >App crashes are tracked as part of lifecycle metrics.
-Before you can track crashes, add the [library to your project and implement lifecycle](../getting-started/dev-qs.md#concept_13176B6E37F547D6935E37125F457972).
+Before you can track crashes, add the [library to your project and implement lifecycle](/help/android/getting-started/dev-qs.md).

 When lifecycle metrics are implemented, a call is made to `Config.collectLifecycleData` in the `OnResume` method of each activity.
 In the `onPause` method, a call is made to `Config.pauseCollectingLifeCycleData`.